View Rita Lee's Obituary on telegram.com and share memories

 A. Rita Lee, 98

-WESTBOROUGH - A. Rita Lee.
-98, of Westborough, passed away peacefully on Thursday, August 22, 2019 at home.
-She was the wife of the late Frank D. Lee.
+Rita was hired in 1968 at New England Power Service Company in Westborough and retired as a Senior Personnel Clerk in 1984.
+She remained actively employed during her retirement at the Glass Heron and Westborough Town Hall.

+The family would like to thank the staff of Summit Eldercare of Grafton for their ongoing love and support.
+Rita was a precious and beloved matriarch to a large and loving family.
+She was a loyal friend and a cherished member of her community and all who knew her are blessed to have had her unique spirit enrich their lives.

-Calling hours will be held on Tuesday, August 27, from 4 to 7 P.M. at the Britton-Summers Funeral Home, 4 Church St., Westborough.
+Calling hours will be held on Tuesday, August 27, 2019 from 4 P.M. to 7 P.M. at the Britton-Summers Funeral Home, 4 Church Street, Westborough.

-Her funeral Mass will be celebrated on Wednesday, August 28, at 10:30 A.M. in St. Luke the Evangelist Church, 70 West Main St., Westborough.
+A funeral Mass will be celebrated on Wednesday, August 28, at 10:30 A.M. in the Church of St. Luke the Evangelist, 70 West Main St., Westborough.
+A collation will be held immediately following the funeral Mass.
+Her burial in St. Augustine Cemetery in Andover will be private.

+In lieu of flowers, contributions may be made to the Frank D. and Vincent B. Lee Scholarship Fund (WHS) or to the Church of St. Luke the Evangelist Memorial Fund, 70 West Main Street, Westborough, MA 01581